-The more shares and natural links pointing to your web page, the more influence you’ll have and your organic search traffic will skyrocket.
+The more shares and natural links to your web page, the more influence you’ll have and your organic search traffic will skyrocket.
 An inbound link is the currency to search engine growth.

 Another community-based network where you can share your compelling infographic is Blokube.com.
 It’s free, but you have to register.

 If you keep seeing your competitor’s web pages rank highly in Google, while you still struggle, then there’s something you can learn from them regarding content marketing.